As a domestic energy customer in Ireland sometimes you’ll be required to take a meter reading to send to your new or existing supplier.

-There are a few different types of meters that exist which means the way you take a reading may be slightly different depending on the one you have in your home.
+There are a few different types of meters, which means the way you take a reading will be slightly different depending on the one you have in your home.

 However, customers will be glad to know that the meter reading process is straightforward.